techmakerai/Text-To-Speech-On-Raspberry-Pi/README.md

 $ pip install pygame gtts piper-tts
 ```

-For the stream version, you also need to install NumPy
+For the stream version (example_stream.py), you also need to install NumPy

 ```console
 $ pip install numpy